 Learn expert tips and tricks for packing your backpacks, setting up and taking down campsites, backcountry cooking and more!

 Book a Northville Placid Thru Hike before the end of July and get 10% off any other hike this summer!

 $3,300 Per Person ($275 / day - Based on Double Occupancy) Single Supplement: $300

 *There is NO Cell Phone Service in most of the Adirondacks.
 Your guide will be carrying a 2-way satellite messenger capable of text messaging.
 The emergency number will be provided after registration.

 *The Northville Placid Trail has over 40 Lean-To shelters along the route, providing numerous options for camping.
 It's typical for hikers to spend one to two weeks thru hiking the entire trail.
 The 12 Day itinerary calls for a moderate pace of hiking up to 15 miles, about 8 hours per day with a 30-40 lb. backpack.
 The itinerary is not set in stone, and with a small group, it should be easy to make adjustments and accommodations.

 *Those interested in a shorter (one week) backpacking trip, or to have a bailout option, may arrange to leave a vehicle at the trailhead in Piseco or Blue Mountain Lake.

-Day 11 - Thursday: 11.8 Miles After hiking passed the formerly-dammed Duck Hole, Moose Pond Lean-to overlooks the water with wide-angle views of the Sawtooth Mountains.
+Day 11 - Friday: 11.8 Miles After passing the formerly-dammed Duck Hole, Moose Pond Lean-to overlooks the water with wide-angle views of the Sawtooth Mountains.

 Call or email to book a Thru Hike on the NPT or to begin planning your custom adventure today!